LukasM1987/Sport-Radar-Application/readme.md

 ## How to download
 > Follow this steps:
 - step 1 - If you don't have a Git you can download it from [_here_](https://git-scm.com/downloads)
+- step 2 - Click right button mouse on place where you want put the project on disk
-- step 2 - Use Git Bash Here and clone this repository by using command: `git clone https://github.com/LukasM1987/Sport-Radar-Application`
+- step 3 - Use `Git Bash Here` command and clone this repository command: `git clone https://github.com/LukasM1987/Sport-Radar-Application`

 ## How to run
 > Follow this steps: